-Parent PLUS Loans and Cosigning Student LoansNovember 22, 2016
+Parent PLUS Loans or Cosigning Private Student Loans to Pay for CollegeNovember 22, 2016

-Updated January 22, 2020
+Updated November 13, 2020

 It’s no secret that paying for college and graduate school can be expensive.
 Along with purchasing a home, receiving a degree or two from a higher education institution can be one of the most costly (yet rewarding) financial steps of a person’s life.
 For most traditional college students, this decision is made at an age where the magnitude of the financial implications is too abstract to grasp.

-Cosigning a Student Loan
+Cosigning Private Student Loans

-Cosigning a loan makes both the parent and the child mutually responsible for repayment.
+Cosigning student loans makes both the parent and the child mutually responsible for repayment.
 While a student does not need a cosigner to qualify for most federal loans, having a parent cosigner increases the chances of being approved for private loans needed to meet the total cost of attendance.
 The parent is not solely responsible for the loan, but if the child defaults or fails to make timely payments, the parents are required to take responsibility or risk damaging their credit score.
 Some experts caution parents against cosigning student loans, but in some cases it may be necessary in order for the child to be approved by private lenders.

 Parent PLUS Loans

 While some parents may be eager to help foot the bill for their child’s education, it is recommended to take advantage of Direct Loans first before taking out a Parent PLUS Loan.
 PLUS loans typically involve higher interest rates and fees than Direct Loans, and there is no grace period — the repayment process begins as soon as the final disbursement is made.

 However, remember that parents can always help pay for lower-cost loans that are solely in their child’s name, which may save everyone money.
 Ultimately, it is a personal choice that depends on the financial situation and preferences of the family.